Who (might have) met whom

 • 1717 - 1757: Johann Stamitz icon

-Johann Wenzel Anton Stamitz (18/6/1717 - 27/3/1757) was a Bohemian composer and violinist, known for composing Concerto for Violin in D major and Concerto for Violin and Viola in G major.
+Johann Wenzel Anton Stamitz (18/6/1717 - 27/3/1757) was a Bohemian composer and violinist, known for composing Concerto for Violin in D major and Sinfonia in A major.

 • 1717 - 1783: Jean le Rond d'Alembert icon